8 SLP Certifications that May Help Advance Your Career

 American Board of Fluency and Fluency Disorders

 The American Board of Fluency and Fluency Disorders oversees specialty certification in diagnosing and treating people with fluency disorders.
-Fluency disorders include cluttering, stuttering and the disruption in speech flow.
-The American Board of Fluency and Fluency Disorders approves SLP-CCCs who have demonstrated a high level of clinical expertise and knowledge in this area, providing the BCS-F credential.
+Fluency disorders include cluttering, stuttering, and disruption in speech flow.
+The American Board of Fluency and Fluency Disorders approves and provides the BCS-F credential to CCC-SLPs who have demonstrated a high level of clinical expertise and knowledge in this area.

 American Board of Child Language and Language Disorders

-The American Board of Child Language & Language Disorders promotes high-quality services for SLP-CCCs who specialize in working with children and adolescents up to 21 years old.
-This board provides the opportunity for SLP-CCCs to become a Board Certified Specialist in Child Language (BCS-CL).
+The American Board of Child Language & Language Disorders promotes high-quality services for CCC-SLPs who specialize in working with children and adolescents up to 21 years old.
+This board provides the opportunity for CCC-SLPs to become a Board Certified Specialist in Child Language (BCS-CL).

 Board Certified Specialist Concentrations